abcdesktopio/docs/opsdocs/docs/setup/vnc.md

 ## Clean your setup

-To clean your work space, stop the running contianer myapp myfirefox myx11server, and remove then.
+To clean your work space, stop the running contianer myapp myfirefox myx11server, then remove it.
 We also need to remove the shared volume myshared

 Run the command :